brianhouse/art_and_code/units/0_algorithm/getting_started.md

 ## How to submit your work

-First, make sure you save your sketch.
-Name your sketch with your first name followed by whatever you want.
+First, make sure you save your sketch. **Name your sketch with your first name followed by whatever you want**.
 That part is important so we don't get the sketches mixed up.

 <p align="center">
   <img src="code/canvas_10.png" width=300 /><br />